gradle/native-samples/README.md

 ## Application with prebuilt library dependencies in a Maven repository (binary-dependencies)

-This build shows how to publish C++ libraries to a Maven repository and use them from another build.
+This sample shows how to publish C++ libraries to a Maven repository and use them from another build.
 This is currently only supported for C++.

 ### C++